Open to SOC · cloud security · pentesting & GRC roles

 bio.md

-I started as a full-stack engineer shipping production web apps and smart contracts, which shapes how I defend them today: with attacker empathy, clean code, and automation over toil.
+I started as a full-stack engineer shipping production apps and smart contracts, which shapes how I defend them today: with attacker empathy, an understanding of what developers actually ship, and a preference for automation over toil.

 If you're building something ambitious that needs to be fast, well-instrumented, and hard to compromise — we should talk.